salsita/prism/docs/composition/example/utilizing-matchers.md

 ```

-We've basically implemented the behaviour with guys unwrapping packages and delegating them to someone else. `GifViewerPair` Updater just takes any Action starting with `Top` or `Bottom` unwraps its content and passes it down to `GifViewer` Updater along with corresponding Model slice.
-We can't of course forget on `mapEffects` because handling that Action in `GifViewer` Updater may potentially dispatch another Action and we would need to "wrap" it back so that when it gets back to the Updater loop everything will be wrapped again starting in the top of the Updater hierarchy.
+We've basically implemented the behavior of people unwrapping packages and handing them off to someone else.
+The `GifViewerPair` Updater just takes any Action starting with `Top` or `Bottom`, unwraps its contents and passes them to the `GifViewer` Updater along with the corresponding Model slice.

+We must not forget `mapEffects` because handling that Action in `GifViewer` Updater may potentially dispatch another Action.
+In this case we would need to "wrap" it back so that when it gets back to the Updater loop, the Action type contains all the necessary segments starting from the top of the Updater hierarchy.
+So if the `Top` Component dispatches a `Foo` Action, `mapEffects` makes sure the Action type is wrapped so that it is `Top.Foo` and not just `Foo`.

-And this is it, now try to compile and run the Application and see the result:
+Let's compile and run the Application and see the result:

 ![gif-viewer-pair-4](../../assets/10.png)

-However, after you click More Please! button on either Top or Bottom Viewer nothing happens and here's the reason why:
+When you click the "More Please!"" button on either Viewer, nothing happens.
+Here's why:

 ![gif-viewer-pair-5](../../assets/11.png)

-`RequestMore` action is not wrapped, therefore we need to do one small adjustment in our `GifViewerPair' View.
+The `RequestMore` Action is not wrapped.
+We need to make one small adjustment to `GifViewerPair`:

 ```javascript
 import React from 'react';